An axiomatic approach to virtual chains: The multicategory of Hamiltonian Floer data

 \end{thm} \begin{rem} It will be clear from the construction that the multifunctor $\bX$ lifts the multifunctor $\cM$, constructed in \cite{AbouzaidGromanVarolgunes2021}, which assigns to each Hamiltonian a topological flow category, and to each cube of Floer data a multimodule over the cube. \end{rem} Composing $\bX$ with the multifunctor $\Flow \to \Ch$ associated in Section \ref{sec:flow-mult-with} to a theory of virtual counts over a ring $\Bbbk$, we obtain a functor

 which we call the \emph{Floer functor}.
-We now state a useful consequence of Theorem \ref{thm:Kuranishi-Hamiltonians-Floer}: \begin{cor} If $M$ is compact, then the chain complex $CF^*(H)$ associated by the Floer functor to each non-degenerate Hamiltonian $H$ is independent, up to contractible choice, of the Hamiltonian $H$ in the sense that the functor $CF^*$ is naturally homotopy equivalent to a constant functor. \end{cor} \begin{proof} Since the space of morphisms between any two objects in $\cH$ is contractible, it suffices to show that every morphism induces a homotopy equivalence, and that the morphism induced by endomorphisms is homotopic to the identity (this second check is required because of the lack of unitality).
+We now state a useful consequence of Theorem \ref{thm:Kuranishi-Hamiltonians-Floer}: \begin{cor} If $M$ is compact, then the chain complex $CF^*(J,H)$ associated by the Floer functor to each non-degenerate Hamiltonian $H$ and almost complex structure $J$ is independent, up to contractible choice, of this choice in the sense that the functor $CF^*$ is naturally homotopy equivalent to a constant functor. \end{cor} \begin{proof} Since the space of morphisms between any two objects in $\cF$ is contractible, it suffices to show that every morphism induces a homotopy equivalence, and that the morphism induced by endomorphisms is homotopic to the identity (this second check is required because of the lack of unitality).
 Starting with endomorphisms, the statement of Theorem \ref{thm:Kuranishi-Hamiltonians-Floer} implies that the map

 associated to the constant continuation induces the identity modulo the maximal ideal of $\Lambda_0$.
 Proceeding by induction on energy, we conclude the existence of a homotopy inverse.
 On the other hand, since the result of gluing the constant continuation datum to itself is again constant, we obtain from the Floer functor a homotopy from $f^2$ to $f$; composing with the homotopy inverse of $f$ yields a homotopy from $f$ to the identity.